mendix/docs-site-test/content/en/docs/studio/work-with-data/data-hub-in-studio.md

     1. **Search for a specific service or entity name** – enter a search term in the search field to find an entity you would like to add:

         {{/* % image_container width="400" % */}}![Searching for an Entity](/attachments/studio/work-with-data/data-hub-in-studio/searching-for-entity.png){{/* % /image_container % */}}
-{{/* % /image_container % */}}

     2. **Browse through available data** – click the **Data Hub** section and browse through available services and entities:

         {{/* % image_container width="400" % */}}![Selecting an Entity](/attachments/studio/work-with-data/data-hub-in-studio/selecting-entity.png){{/* % /image_container % */}}
-{{/* % /image_container % */}}

 3. Click **Select**.

 The selected external entity will be added to your domain model automatically together with all integration and security settings.
 ![Domain Model](/attachments/studio/work-with-data/data-hub-in-studio/domain-model-example.png)

-When you [publish your app](publishing-app), you can see that the data from the external entity is shown in your app.
+When you [publish your app](/studio/publishing-app/), you can see that the data from the external entity is shown in your app.

-When you [preview your app](publishing-app), you will see data from the external entities, except for external entities from services that require authentication credentials.
+When you [preview your app](/studio/publishing-app/), you will see data from the external entities, except for external entities from services that require authentication credentials.
 In this case you have to publish your app to see the data.

 ### 2.1 The Data Hub Tab